Italian Motorcycle Brands

 MAS Logo

 For 36 years – from 1920 to 1956 – the Italian market offered consumers the products of its own company, Motorcycle Alberico Seiling (MAS).
 Its founder, Seiling, was a designer and developer of motorcycles.
-For two years, from the 20th to the 22nd year, he developed several models of motorcycles at once.
+From the 20th to the 22nd year, he developed several motorcycle models simultaneously for two years.
 The company started serial production in 1922.
 His OHV motorcycle held the palm of superiority in its category for a long time.

 The company logo had an attractive look and memorable visualization.
 It was a ribbon with an oval in the center and curls like ancient scrolls around the edges.
-The entire interior was red in color.
-Red, in its darkest shades, symbolizes power, strength, energy, speed, and confidence, which is in line with the idea and spirit of the brand.
+The entire interior was red.
+Red, in its darkest shades, symbolizes power, strength, energy, speed, and confidence, which aligns with the brand’s idea and spirit.
 Combined with the bronze border of the font, the composition created an associative perception of the brand as a stable and reliable company.
-On the left part of the ribbon, there is the word MOTO; on the right part, there is CICLI.
+On the left part of the ribbon is the word MOTO; on the right, there is CICLI.
 In the center of the oval is the abbreviation of the brand name – MAS.
-Under the abbreviation in small print is the name of the city where the brand is located – MILANO.
+Under the small print abbreviation is the name of the city where the brand is located – MILANO.

 Maserati